rrrlw/TDAstats/README.md

 To contribute to TDAstats, you can create issues for any bugs/suggestions on the [issues page](https://github.com/rrrlw/TDAstats/issues).
 You can also fork the TDAstats repository and create pull requests to add features you think will be useful for users.

-## Applications and use cases
+## Real-world applications, use cases, and mentions

-TDAstats uses and mentions in the wild:

 * Mémoli F, Singhal K. A Primer on Persistent Homology of Finite Metric Spaces.
 Bulletin of Mathematical Biology.
 2019; 81(7): 2074.
 Links to [paper](https://link.springer.com/article/10.1007/s11538-019-00614-z) and [preprint](https://arxiv.org/abs/1905.13400)
 * Srinivasan R, Chander A. Understanding Bias in Datasets using Topological Data Analysis.
 Fujitsu Laboratories of America.
 2019.
 [Link](http://ceur-ws.org/Vol-2419/paper_9.pdf)